A mammogram is an x-ray of your breasts. Find out how you have it and what happens afterwards.

 There are no special preparations for a mammogram.
 You can eat and drink normally beforehand.

-You remove your clothes from the waist upwards, and put on a hospital gown.
+You take off your clothes from the waist upwards.
+You might put on a hospital gown.

 You stand close to the x-ray machine.
 The radiographer positions one breast at a time between 2 flat metal plates on the machine.
 The plates press your breast firmly between them for a few moments.
 You will feel a little pressure and this might be uncomfortable.

 You have two x-rays of each breast: one from the top and one from the side.